libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Currently, Aetherius's main focus is creating a good architecture for realistic long-term memory storage and thought formation.
 Currently Aetherius has websearch and document scraping abilities.
 More features will come at a later date.

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects and models.

+## Aetherius's Modules

+All modules upload to the main chatbot's memories, so it's knowledgebase will grow on whatever external data you want!

+**Main Chatbot:** A chatbot with realistic long term memory to serve as your personal Ai companion!

+**Aethersearch:** This is a websearch/scrape chatbot

+**File Processor:** This is a chatbot that will let you talk with your own files.
+It supports a variety of formats including Image OCR.

 # Changelog:
 0.043